ramono/fhpics/README.md

 - consumer_key: Your API consumer key, (required).
 - id: ID of the image, (required).
 - image_size: size of the image to be shown, it defaults to 3 (280 x 280), (optional).
-- comments: Pull image comments, if omitted comments are not available, (optional).
+- comments: Pull image comments (1 or 2, not sure what the difference is), if omitted comments are not available, (optional).

 ### Sample
 	{{ fhpics:photo id="<photo_id>" image_size="3" comments="1" consumer_key="<your_key>" }}